 - Papa ERN has a very generous package at work that covers long-term disability.
 His company would pay 70% of his salary if he were to become permanently disabled

 - Papa and Mama ERN have life insurance, just in case

-- Other emergencies, like car repairs or appliances breaking down are so small relative to the monthly paychecks rolling in that we don’t really worry about them.
-We live in a condo where big ticket repairs are covered through the homeowners association fees.
+- Other emergencies, like car repairs or appliances breaking down, are so small relative to the monthly paychecks rolling in that we don’t really worry about them.
+We live in a condo where big-ticket repairs are covered by the homeowners association fees.
 There is not a single item inside our home that couldn’t be replaced for less than $1,000.
 Why do we need 8 months worth of salary sitting around idle for that?